Skip to Content

 Are at risk for PH because you have an autoimmune disease, heart failure or chronic lung disease

-Results from your echocardiogram are suspicious for PH
+Results from your echocardiogram, lung function testing, or blood tests are suspicious for PH

 Chronic hypoxia or lung disease: COPD, emphysema, asthma, interstitial lung disease, sleep apnea